jmears63/batogram/README.md

 * Handling of multichannel data files, including stereo.
 * Ability to correct for microphone frequency response.
 * Basic side by side comparison of two spectrograms.
+* Support for reassignment spectrograms for increased resolution.
 * Display of GUANO metadata, including the ability to click to open the location in Google Maps.
-* Runs on Windows, Linux and macOS (experimental) operating systems.
+* Runs on Windows, Linux operating systems, maybe macOS.

 Installation
 ------------